OSE3Sandbox/openshiftv3-workshop/18_Changing_code_on_the_fly.md

 Let us now make a small change to the application on your workstation.

-Edit `server.js` file using your favorite text editor (I use vi).
+Edit `server.js` file using your favourite text editor (vim, Atom, etc ...).
 The code snippet below displays the welcome message

 ```
 app.get('/', function (req, res) {